strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 **`touch`** - You can create a file using _touch_: `touch file` and then type `ls` again to view it.
 If you type `touch file` again, the date/time modified for that file will be updated to the time you touched it.

-**`echo`** - Start interacting with the terminal by printing to standard output using _echo_: `echo "Hello"`
+**`echo`** - Start interacting with the terminal by printing to standard output using _echo_: `echo "Hello"`.
 You can also use _echo_ to write to file like this: `echo "Here is some text" > file2`, which will both create the file for you and write to it.
 If you try this again, it will overwrite your previous text.
-If you would like to append text to this file, you will need two _>_: `echo "Here is more text >> file`.
+If you would like to append text to this file, you will need to use _>>_ like this: `echo "Here is more text >> file`.

 **`cat`** - If you would like to take a look at the file you just wrote to, type `cat file2`.